jasonadamyoung/capistrano-campout/README.md

 I created my own instead of forking either for the following reasons

-* I wanted to use Tinder (Capfire uses broach)
+* I initially wanted to use Tinder (Capfire uses broach).
+I later went with Broach due to ActiveSupport (which Tinder requires) conflicts with Capistrano.
-* I wanted the necessary functionality built in instead of using additional gems (mountaintop depends on capistrano-campfire and capistrano-log_with_awesome)
+* I wanted more customization with regard to messages than capfire provided.
+* I liked EngineYard's logger implementation much better than capistrano-log_with_awesome (which capistrano-mountaintop depends on) - and liked it better integrated into campout's gem itself.
 * I wanted configuration-file based settings that I can separate into shared (checked into git) and local (git ignored) files
 * I wanted room to expand for my team's needs for utilities for git and github inspection
-* Because I could.

 ## Installation